 How Will Covid-19 Affect Us?

-There have been studies conducted on Covid-19 that provide an insight into which demographics are more likely to be affected by the virus.
+There have been studies on Covid-19 that provide insight into which demographics the virus is most likely to affect.
 With research still ongoing and many more cases to assess across the globe, scientists have been able to catalog the number of cases, infection, mortality, and recovery rates of Covid-19.

 As it stands the total number of worldwide cases is 378,492 with an average of 20,000 and 30,000 cases reported each day.
 From these cases, a total of 101,608 (86%) individuals managed to recover, while 16,495 cases have ended in death.
 The mortality rate for Covid-19 sits around 3.4% according to the WHO, and the percentage may be subject to change as the situation continues to develop.